jrminter/tips/ImageJ/make_gg_panel_plot.md

 #   Orientation <dbl>, Fract..Dim. <dbl>, Fract..Dim..Goodness <dbl>
 ```

 Make a tibble that includes the traditional definition of circularity.
+We
+discovered that the `Circ.` column need to be divided by $4 \pi$.

 ```r